Danicus2000000/Danicus2000000/README.md

 Currently I know how to work with Python, C#, HTML, CSS, Java, SQL, Javascript, PHP, C, Flex, Bison.
 (In order of ability)<br/>
 Reach me at: dbulman68@gmail.com<br/>
 Pronouns: He/Him<br/>
-Fun fact: Fragments in android studio cause me great pain i mean there must be easier ways of implementing that system right?

 <!--
 **Danicus2000000/Danicus2000000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.